dbsb-juntendo/descSPIM/README.md

 ## Guide to install

-It is recommended to start learning "Basic of optics ※リンクを挿入" and "Preparation of cleared samples ※リンクを挿入", and start introducing descSPIM-basic.
+It is recommended to start learning [Basic of optics] (https://github.com/dbsb-juntendo/descSPIM/blob/main/Basics%20of%20optics.md) and "Preparation of cleared samples ※リンクを挿入", and start introducing descSPIM-basic.
 Add-on functions are developed to be compatible with the basic system.

+descSPIM-basic

+scripts and softwares

 ##